aaqibb13/aaqibb13.github.io/content/index.md

 title: AB
 ---

 📍 I'm a Software Engineer at [Verloop](https://www.verloop.io).
-I'm interesting in building distributed systems, Compilers and databases.
+I'm interesting in building distributed systems, Compiler constructions & workings and database internals.
-I'm acquainted with Go and Python.
+I'm acquainted with Go, Python, Javascript and Typescript.
+Trying to sneak into the Rustlang ecosystem as well.

 Sometime back, I was a Researcher, mostly interested in the field of cryptography, Computational Mathematics and it's related areas.
 I've previously worked on: Contact Tracing Systems, Blockchain driven Access control systems and Lightweight Cryptography.